shohysie/Bardsong_Switching/BardSong_BGEE_IWD/README.english.txt

 	The Custom AI provides the ability to make brief attacks between playing intervals and maintain the presence of battle songs, but only for bards fixed by this MOD.
 	Select Customize > Script > BI#BARD in the character's Record interface.

-	Press "V" to switch in three Attackive Modes: Sing songs without attack actions / More singing than attack actions, try to keep songs effective / More attack actions than singing, with songs occasionnally expire.
+	Press 'V' to switch in three Attackive Modes: Sing songs without attack actions / More singing than attack actions, try to keep songs effective / More attack actions than singing, with songs occasionnally expire.

-	Press "Z" to toggle whether or not to prompt the effective moment of bard songs: prompt with animation/ prompt with game pause / not prompt.
+	Press 'Z' to toggle whether or not to prompt the effective moment of bard songs: prompt with animation/ prompt with game pause / not prompt.
 At this time you can control the bard to cast a spell manually, then the poet will automatically continue to sing and keep effect of songs uninterrupted.
 Such prompts only exist in battle.

-	Press "F" to force a bard to sing and attack when invisible.
-As a bards will be visible when he starts singing, this AI tells him to do nothing when invisible, unless "F" is pressed to give a command.
+	Press 'F' to force a bard to sing and attack when invisible.
+As a bards will be visible when he starts singing, this AI tells him to do nothing when invisible, unless 'F' is pressed to give a command.
-	This command ends with your invisibility, and "F" should be pressed again next time.
+	This command ends with your invisibility, and 'F' should be pressed again next time.

-	Press "B" to cast a memorized protective spell, in the order of Stone Skin, Strength, Protection from Magic Energy, Spirit Armor / Ghost Armor / Armor, Shield, Protection from Normal Missiles, Resist Fear, Blur, Protection from Evil, Improved Invisibility (remember to press "F" to active an invisible bard), Mirror Image, Spell Shield, Spell Immunity: Abjuration, Improved Haste, Protection from the Elements, True Sight, Spell Turning (or Minor), Spell Deflection (or Minor), Globe of Invulnerability.
+	Press 'B' to cast a memorized protective spell, in the order of Stone Skin, Strength, Protection from Magic Energy, Spirit Armor / Ghost Armor / Armor, Shield, Protection from Normal Missiles, Resist Fear, Blur, Protection from Evil, Improved Invisibility (remember to press 'F' to active an invisible bard), Mirror Image, Spell Shield, Spell Immunity: Abjuration, Improved Haste, Protection from the Elements, True Sight, Spell Turning (or Minor), Spell Deflection (or Minor), Globe of Invulnerability.
 	You can press it multiple times to add all BUFFs.
 Existing spells will not be repeated.

-	Press "S" to switch Lingering Mode and Normal Mode.
+	Press 'S' to switch Lingering Mode and Normal Mode.
 The character will greatly increase the attack chance and reduce time of singing in the Lingering Mode.
 	If your bard has acquired an High-Level Ability of Lingering Song, he will automatically enter the Lingering Mode and will not switch back.
 	If your bard gets the ability of Lingering Song by means other than High-Level Ability (such as the Bard Hat in Siege Of Dragonspear), you need to switch to Lingering Mode manually because the game engine does not provide a way to check those means.
 	Please remember to switch back to Normal Mode manually if your bard lose ability of Lingering Song (such as taking off the Bard Hat).